A regime switching on Covid19 analysis and prediction in Romania: Introduction

-In this paper we use as a starting point the standard SIR model initiated in \cite{rossjohn} and later investigated in depth in \cite{kermack1991contributions1,kermack1991contributions2,kermack1933contributions3}.
-The basic SIR model uses the assumption that the parameters are constant over time.
+The starting point is the standard SIR model initiated in \cite{rossjohn} and later investigated in depth in \cite{kermack1991contributions1,kermack1991contributions2,kermack1933contributions3}.
+The basic SIR model uses the two basic parameters, the infection rate $\beta$ and the recovery rate $\gamma$.
+They are assumed constant over time, however as we pointed out, the parameters of the model vary over time.
+However, we exploit this model on short periods of time where the assumption of constancy of parameters is still reasonable and thus we get daily estimates of the parameters based on $14$ days of data.

-By starting with given initial conditions and observing the solution at a single day, we can determine in a unique way the parameters of the model which we prove in Proposition~\ref{p:1}.
-This suggests that by fixing initial conditions and observing the solutions on a given day we can determine the parameters uniquely.